Pulmonary & Critical Care Medicine Fellowship Research Training | NYU Langone Health

 Our fellowship program takes full advantage of the many research resources in pulmonary and critical care at NYU Langone.

-Housed at Bellevue, the William N. Rom Environmental Lung Disease Laboratory is a component of NYU Langone’s World Trade Center (WTC) research program and the WTC Environmental Health Center.
+The William N. Rom Environmental Lung Disease Laboratory, housed at Bellevue, is a component of NYU Langone’s World Trade Center (WTC) research program and the WTC Environmental Health Center.
 The laboratory’s mission is to promote lung health through clinical evaluation and treatment of individuals exposed to environmental dusts and epidemiological health tracking, as well as translational research on the mechanisms of WTC- and environmentally related lung diseases.